After her husband died from coronavirus, she found an emotional goodbye note on his phone

 That’s the beginning of a goodbye note one woman found on her husband’s phone after he died from coronavirus this week.

-Jonathan Coelho, 32, passed away on April 22 after a 28-day battle in the hospital and 20 days on a ventilator, his wife, Katie Coelho told CNN.
+Jonathan Coelho, 32, passed away on April 22 after a 28-day battle in the hospital and 20 days on a ventilator, his wife, Katie Coelho said.

 Now she’s processing the sudden grief, and wondering how their two young children will react.

-“They don’t know that they lost the greatest human being and they’ll only know their dad through pictures and videos,” she said Friday night on Anderson Cooper’s show.
+“They don’t know that they lost the greatest human being and they’ll only know their dad through pictures and videos,” she said.

 Jonathan seemed to be getting better, she said, and doctors had discussed taking him off the ventilator last Thursday or Friday.